seppzzz/silverstripe-symlinktask/README.md

 # silverstripe-symlinktask

- Provides a Silverstripe BuildTask for creating symlinks to exposed resources defined in `composer.json` files.
+ Provides a Silverstripe `BuildTask` for creating symlinks to exposed resources defined in `composer.json` files.
- Useful for environments where command-line access is restricted or unavailable.
+ This task replicates the functionality of the `composer vendor-expose` command, making it useful for environments where command-line access is restricted or unavailable.